HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ----

 ##### Patent
-[1] Pathological diagnosis method and apparatus based on machine learning KR, P2018-0173475
+[1] Pathological diagnosis method and apparatus based on machine learning 10-2020-0082660